Community Dojo

 Financing larger events

-• Partnerships and sponsorship are extra important for larger events
+• are extra important for larger events

 • Creating a budget is essential (in Google Sheets or MS Excel).
 Budget items should include...